djl218/notesApp-backend/README.md

 # notesApp-backend
-Backend for the notes app for the FullStack Open from the University of Helsinki.
+Backend for the notes app.

 Link to the notes app:<br>
 https://gorgeous-lassen-volcanic-17734.herokuapp.com/